How do you interpret an IBM Informix version number?

 CE : Choice Edition

-More information in regard to the version edition can be found in the related information section, below.
+More information for these editions can be found in the Related Information section, below.

 If there are no edition letter references , it is a full product.
 Enterprise Edition and Ultimate edition are synonymous terms.

 IBM Informix Dynamic Server Version 11.70.FC7W1 -- On-Line -- Up 24:00:24 -- 173796 Kbytes

 This version reference in onstat command output above corresponds to IBM Informix Dynamic Server Version 11.70.FC7W1, where: